neohaskell/neohaskell.github.io/docs/intro.md

 ## The NeoHaskell Statements

-* Beautiful is better han ugly
+* Beautiful is better than ugly
 * Simple is better than complex
 * Duplicate and easy is better than concise and complex
 * Mathematics are good when not seen